Washington, D.C. Beat the Odds® Program

 How to Apply

-Beat the Odds scholarship applications are reviewed by our staff and a selection committee that reflects the professional and ethnic diversity of our community.
+Beat the Odds Program applications are reviewed by CDF staff and a selection committee that reflects the professional and ethnic diversity of our community.
 We consider each applicant holistically and within the context of their academic achievement, personal circumstances, available support network, and commitment to service.
-Successful applications will be able to demonstrate:

 Annual Awards Celebration